Label84/linkarctic-api-docs/README.md

 This document describes the API endpoints for [LinkArctic](https://linkarctic.com).

 A basic bookmarking tool to collect and organize your favorite websites and notes.
 Loads fast.
 Easy to use.

+- `Board` a workspace where you can create bookmarks and categories (Example 'Project A')
+- `Bookmark` a note/description/url basically anything (Example  a link to '[Taylor Swift - You Belong With Me - YouTube](https://www.youtube.com/watch?v=VuNIsY6JdUw)')
+- `Category` to group bookmarks you can attach them to a category (Example 'YouTube')

 ## API